Experience

 Jun 2016 – May 2017 · Berkeley, CA

-• Determined electrochemical properties of solid-state polymer electrolyte batteries by performing electrochemical impedance spectroscopy across temperatures to identify electrode degradation mechanisms.
+• Characterized electrochemical properties of solid-state polymer electrolyte batteries via impedance spectroscopy across temperatures, identifying electrode degradation mechanisms.

-• Fabricated lithium metal batteries with polymer electrolytes in a glovebox to study the effects of electrolyte molecular weight and cross-linking density on ionic conductivity to verify theoretical predictions.
+• Fabricated lithium metal batteries with polymer electrolytes to study the effects of molecular weight and cross-linking density on ionic conductivity, verifying theoretical predictions.